-We are privileged to have the following individuals on our Board of Directors and management team.
+We are privileged to have the following individuals on our Management Team and our Board of Directors.

-He has been awarded numerous business and environmental accolades over the years in the US, Canada, and the UK.
-He lectures on Entrepreneurship at US, and Canadian universities and is a case study for MBA and commerce programs.
+Awarded numerous business and environmental accolades throughout Canada, the US and the UK including the prestigious Crescordia award in the SW US and most recently the 2017 EY Entrepreneur of the Year Award, Ed lectures on entrepreneurship at universities and was a case study for multiple MBA and commerce programs.

 Art works with a wide variety of industry stakeholders and shares his expertise with private and public sector organizations that focus on finance, processing, research, international marketing and retailing.
 Art has spent the last 30 years working in primary food production, agri-business and agri-marketing in Canada, United States, Europe, South America and Asia.